Spanish, German and French language classes for young children

 What are the Themed "units" like?

-Music Lingua classes are broken into thematic units such as Life on the Pond, African Safari, etc. Each thematic unit comes with a large “Magic Box” of props, a teaching manual with lesson plans, CDs and books, and contains plenty of material to teach 10-12 weeks of classes meeting once a week.
+Music Lingua classes are broken into thematic units such as Life on the Pond, African Safari, etc. Each thematic unit comes with a large “Magic Box” of props, a teaching manual with lesson plans, music downloads, and books, and contains plenty of material to teach 10-12 weeks of classes meeting once a week.
 There is a lot of room for flexibility in this, so a given unit could be condensed or stretched to your schedule.
 Each unit includes songs pertaining to the theme and season as well as lessons on counting, colors, and other basic vocabulary and phrases.
 The kid-friendly themes and fun props attract and hold the children's attention, and form a scaffolding for introducing other functional vocabulary.

 Everything you need to teach a particular unit comes right to your doorstep in the “Magic Box”.
 You can get a good feel for our themes by checking out our take-home materials page.
 Make sure to watch the short video which features samples of the take-home materials from one of our themes.